 Abstentions and broker non-votes are counted for the purpose of establishing the presence of a quorum.
 If you hold your shares in street name and you do not vote, the broker or other organization holding your shares can vote on certain "routine" proposals but cannot vote on other proposals.
-Proposal 1 is not considered a "routine" proposal.
-If you hold shares in street name and do not vote on Proposal 1, your uninstructed shares will be counted as "broker non-votes."
-Withheld votes and broker non-votes will have no effect on the outcome of Proposal 1.
+Proposal 1 and Proposal 3 are not considered a "routine" proposal.
+If you hold shares in street name and do not vote on Proposal 1 or Proposal 3, your uninstructed shares will be counted as "broker non-votes."
+Withheld votes and broker non-votes will have no effect on the outcome of Proposals 1 and 3.
 Proposal 2 is a "routine" proposal, and therefore brokers have discretion to vote uninstructed shares on Proposal 2.
 For Proposal 2, if you elect to abstain, the abstention will have the same effect as an "against" vote.